Basilica of St. Joseph Proto-Cathedral: Historical significance

 The proto-cathedral is the first Catholic Cathedral west of the Allegheny Mountains.
 On January 9, 1974, the proto-cathedral was listed on the National Register of Historic Places.
 On June 3, 1976, the listing was expanded to include the adjacent Spalding Hall and Flaget Hall, originally St. Joseph College.

 Over time, the location of the cornerstone was lost, until 1980 when it was uncovered during restoration of part of the building.

 On July 18, 2001, Pope John Paul II elevated it to the honor of a minor basilica church and an umbraculum was installed at the altar.

 One of the most famous people from this church is Daniel Rudd.
-Daniel Rudd (August 7, 1854–1933) was a Catholic journalist and civil rights leader who lived his early years in Bardstown, Kentucky on Anatok Plantation, where he was born into slavery.
+Daniel Rudd (August 7, 1854 – 1933) was a Catholic journalist and civil rights leader who lived his early years in Bardstown, Kentucky on Anatok Plantation, where he was born into slavery.
 Daniel Rudd was born on August 7, 1854, in Bardstown, Kentucky to slave parents Robert and Elizabeth Rudd.
 Rudd and all 11 of his siblings were baptized in the Catholic church.
 Rudd was very religious, and it is unknown at what point in his life he decided to make it his life's work.
 Daniel Rudd moved to Springfield, Ohio in 1881 and stayed there until 1886.
 His journalism career started at the Sunday News.
-While Rudd was working at the Sunday News, he was a printer, reporter, and editor who was interested in following a Fredrick Douglass-like advocacy that was aimed at protecting the civil rights of African Americans.
+While Rudd was working at the Sunday News, he was a printer, reporter, and editor who was interested in following a Frederick Douglass-like advocacy that was aimed at protecting the civil rights of African Americans.
 He believed that the press played a large role in black advancement.
 Rudd also thought that editors and journalists had the ability to persuade and educate Catholic, business and civic leaders.
 In 1885 Rudd began his first Catholic newspaper called the Ohio Tribune, he later changed the name to the American Catholic Tribune.
 This newspaper became the first black owned and operated national Catholic newspaper.
 After he founded his own newspapers, including the American Catholic Tribune in 1887, Rudd began believing that the newspaper was important in promoting the church as a transformational institution that was capable of bringing equality and social justice for African Americans.
 He was less concerned with the equality and social justice for other minorities such as Mexican Americans, Native Americans, and Chinese Americans.
 “Cardinal Gibbons, arch-bishop of Baltimore, Md., the most Reverend Archbishops of Cincinnati and Philadelphia, and the Right Reverend Bishops of Covington, Ky., Columbus, OH., Richmond, Va., Vincennes, Ind., and Wilmington, Del.” were all listed on the master head of the newspaper as bishops who endorsed the newspaper.
 After only a short year Daniel moved the company to Cincinnati, where he started featuring articles that spoke out on black issues such as segregation and discrimination.
 Rudd's mission and philosophy came through: “The Catholic Church alone can break the color line.
 Our people should help her to do it.”